 Grading is a matter of professional judgment of faculty members as long as it is done within the guidelines of the approved grading policy and in accord with the distributed syllabus.
 Only the faculty member can change a grade once it has been assigned.
-The College has an established academic grievance procedure in case of dispute about grading.
-(See information on Academic Grievance Procedure for Students in this catalog - pg.
-60).
+The College has an established academic grievance procedure in cases of disputes about grading.
+(See information on Academic Grievance Procedure for Students in this catalog -p.
+62).